reservoirpy/reservoirpy/examples/README.rst

 Disclaimer
 ==========

-These reproductions may not be complete or follow exaclty the original paper or implementation.
+These reproductions may not be complete or follow exactly the original paper or implementation.
 They are simply provided as demonstration of RC techniques and ReservoirPy capacities.

 References